sabiut/qr-checkin-system/README.md

 - Backend can operate in offline mode, syncing when connectivity is restored
 - Local storage for temporary data storage
 - Tickets can be downloaded and stored locally.
-# Pipeline test - fix container permissions
+# Pipeline test - nginx.conf deployment fix complete